Lightning strike at golf's PGA Tour Championship injures 6 | The China Post

 Golf tournaments have become vigilant about stopping play and asking fans to seek safety after two spectators were killed in the US in 1991 in two separate incidents.

-“When we suspend play, we encourage everybody to leave and take shelter anywhere they can,” Mark Russell, the PGA TOUR’s Vice Presidents of Rules & Competition, said.
+“When we suspend play, we encourage everybody to leave and take shelter anywhere they can,” Mark Russell, the PGA Tour’s vice president of Rules & Competition, said.
 “We opened up hospitality areas that are grounded, a lot of other places like that.”

 The PGA Tour Championship is one of the final events in the golf season.
 The winner will take home $15 million (€13.3 million) in prize money.

-When play was suspended American Justin Thomas was leading countryman Brooks Koepka and Northern Irishman Rory McIlroy by one stroke.
+When play was suspended, American Justin Thomas was leading his countryman Brooks Koepka and Northern Ireland’s Rory McIlroy by one stroke.

 The fourth and final round will be also be played on Sunday immediately following the end of the resumed third round.